Home > Destinations > North America > USA > California > San Diego > Active Pursuits > Beaches

 Windansea Beach

 The fabled locale of Tom Wolfe's Pump House Gang, Windansea is legendary to this day among California's surf elite and remains one of San Diego's prettiest strands.
 Reached by way of Bonair Street (at Neptune Place), Windansea has no facilities, and street parking is first-come, first-served.
-It's not ideal for swimming, so come to surf, watch surfers, or soak in the camaraderie and party atmosphere.
+It's not ideal for swimming, so come to surf (no novices, please), watch surfers, or soak in the camaraderie and party atmosphere.

 Children's Pool

 Think clothing-optional Black's Beach is the city's most controversial sun-sea-sand situation?
-Think again -- the Children's Pool is currently home to the biggest man-vs.-beast struggle since Moby-Dick.
-A seawall protects this pocket of sand, originally intended as a calm swimming bay for children, but since 1994, when a rock outcrop off the shore was designated as a protected mammal reserve, the beach has been cordoned off for the resident harbor seal population.
-On an average day you'll spot dozens lolling in the sun.
+Think again -- the Children's Pool is currently home to the biggest man-vs.-beast struggle since Moby Dick.
+A seawall protects this pocket of sand, originally intended as a calm swimming bay for children.
+Since 1994, when a rock outcrop off the shore was designated as a protected mammal reserve, the beach has been colonized by a harbor seal population.
+On an average day (usually fall to spring) you'll spot dozens lolling in the sun.
 Some humans did not take kindly to their beach banishment, and the fight was on.
 After much heated debate (and even acts of civil disobedience), swimming was reinstated -- to the displeasure of many.
-So while it is possible to now swim at the Children's Pool, keep in mind those are federally protected wild animals, and it is illegal to approach them or harass them in any way.
+So while it is possible to now swim at the Children's Pool, keep in mind those are federally protected wild animals and it is illegal to approach them or harass them in any way.
 Volunteers, with speed dials set to "lifeguard," keep watch to make sure bathers don't interfere with the colony -- scofflaws will get arrested.
+The dispute rages on -- for the latest info check www.lajollafriendsoftheseals.org.
 The beach is at Coast Boulevard and Jenner Street; there's limited free street parking.

 La Jolla Cove

 The cove's protected, calm waters -- celebrated as the clearest along the coast -- attract snorkelers and scuba divers, along with a fair share of families.
-The stunning setting offers a small sandy beach, as well as, on the cliffs above, the Ellen Browning Scripps Park.
+The stunning setting offers a small sandy beach, with Ellen Browning Scripps Park located on the cliffs above.
 The cove's "look but don't touch" policy protects the colorful garibaldi, California's state fish, plus other marine life, including abalone, octopus, and lobster.
 The unique Underwater Park stretches from here to the northern end of Torrey Pines State Reserve and incorporates kelp forests, artificial reefs, two deep canyons, and tidal pools.
-The cove is terrific for swimming, cramped for sunbathing, and accessible from Coast Boulevard; parking nearby is scarce.
+The cove is terrific for swimming, cramped for sunbathing, and accessible from Coast Boulevard; parking is scarce.

 La Jolla Shores

-The wide, flat mile of sand at La Jolla Shores is popular with joggers, swimmers, kayakers, novice scuba divers, and beginning body- and board-surfers, as well as families.
+The wide, flat mile of sand at La Jolla Shores is popular with joggers, swimmers, families, kayakers, novice scuba divers, and beginning body- and board-surfers.
 It looks like a picture postcard, with fine sand under blue skies, kissed by gentle waves.
 Weekend crowds can be enormous, though, quickly claiming fire rings and occupying both the sand and the metered parking spaces in the lot.
-There are restrooms, showers, and picnic areas here, as well as the grassy, palm-lined Kellogg Park across the street.
+There are restrooms and showers, as well as picnic areas at grassy, palm-lined Kellogg Park.

 Black's Beach

 The area's unofficial nude beach (though technically nude sunbathing is illegal), 2-mile-long Black's lies between La Jolla Shores and Torrey Pines State Beach, at the base of steep, 300-foot-high cliffs.
-The beach is out of the way and not easy to reach, but it draws scores with its secluded beauty and good swimming and surfing conditions -- the graceful spectacle of paragliders launching from the cliffs above adds to the show.
-To get here, take North Torrey Pines Road, watch for signs for the Gliderport (where you can park), and clamber down the makeshift path, staying alert to avoid veering off to one of several false trails.
+The beach is out-of-the-way and not easy to reach, but it draws scores with its secluded beauty and good swimming and surfing -- the graceful spectacle of paragliders launching from the cliffs above adds to the show.
+To get here, take North Torrey Pines Road, watch for signs for the Gliderport (where you can park), and clamber down the makeshift path, staying alert to avoid veering off a false trail.
 To bypass the cliff descent, you can walk to Black's from beaches north (Torrey Pines) or south (La Jolla Shores).
-Note: There's no permanent lifeguard station, though lifeguards are usually present from spring break to October, and no restroom facilities.
+Note: There's no permanent lifeguard station, though lifeguards are usually present from spring holidays to October, and no restroom facilities.
 The beach's notoriety came about when, from 1974 to 1977, swimsuits were optional -- the only such beach in the U.S. to be so designated at the time.
 Rich neighbors on the cliffs above complained enough to the city about their property being denigrated that the clothing-optional status was reversed.
 Still, citations for nude sunbathing are rarely issued -- lifeguards will either ignore it or just ask you to cover up.
 Tickets will be written if you disregard their request.

 Torrey Pines Beach

-The north end of Black's Beach, at the foot of Torrey Pines State Park, is this fabulous, underused strand, accessed by a pay parking lot at the entrance to the park.
-In fact, combining a visit to the park with a day at the beach makes for the quintessential San Diego outdoor experience.
+Past the north end of Black's Beach, at the foot of Torrey Pines State Park, is this fabulous, underused strand, accessed by a pay parking lot at the entrance to the park.
+Combining a visit to the park with a day at the beach makes for the quintessential San Diego outdoor experience.
 It's rarely crowded, though you need to be aware of high tide (when most of the sand gets a bath).
 In almost any weather, it's a great beach for walking.
-Note: At this and any other bluff-side beach, never sit at the bottom of the cliffs.
-The hillsides are unstable and could collapse.
+Note: At this and any other bluff-side beach, never sit at the bottom of the cliffs; they are unstable and could collapse.

 Del Mar Beach